 The Future of Entrepreneurship After COVID

-“If we look at history, entrepreneurship always grows when there’s crises,” Ramboa said.
+“If we look at history, entrepreneurship always grows when there’s crisis,” Ramboa said.
 “If we look at 2008, we saw significant growth in entrepreneurship and startups.
 We’re seeing the same kind of growth this time.”

 For people who have lost their jobs and have an entrepreneurial idea in mind, crises can be an opportunity.
 And perhaps that’s why Tarrant County College’s Entrepreneurship Program is growing as the COVID pandemic winds down.
 The program averages 200 students per year; it’s now at 225 to 250 students.